LongBu/AWS-MLS-C01-Study-Guide/README.md

   * If there is an acceptable latency, run the batch load job(s) every n seconds/minutes/hours/days/weeks/etc.

 #### Data ingestion pipelines (Batch-based ML workloads and streaming-based ML workloads)

+##### AWS Data Pipeline (DP)
+  * Data sources can be on-prem or AWS
+  * Destinations: S3, RDS, DynamoDB, Redshift, EMR
+  * Conducted with EC2 or EMR instances managed by DP
+  * Manages task dependencies
+  * Retries and notifies upon failure(s)
+  * HA

+##### AWS DP vs. Glue:
+  * Glue:
+    * focused on ETL
+    * resources all managed by AWS
+    * Data Catalog is there to make the data available to Athena or Redshift Spectrum
+    * Lambda based
+  * DP:
+    * Move data from one location to another
+    * More control over environment, compute resources that run code and the code itself
+    * EC2 or EMR instance based

 ##### Amazon Kinesis:
   * Platform to send stream data (eg: IoT, metrics and logs) making it easy to load and analyze as well as provide the ability to build your own custom applications for your business needs